2 Peter Devotional Commentary

 2 Peter 1:19

 We live in a dark world.
 Despite the advances that man has made in areas such as medicine and technology, nonetheless the world is a dark place where evil rules.
 But the Christian is called to live by faith in the Word of God and not by sight.
-We are to live by faith in His WORD and not because of our feelings, experiences, or emotions that may be induced by the world around us.
+We are to live by faith in His Word, and not to be led by our feelings, experiences, or emotions that may be induced by the world around us.

-The Word of God not only tells us of our salvation read more...
+The Word of God not only tells us of our read more...

 2 Peter 1:20